mutagen-io/mutagen/README.md

 For a quick usage guide that will cover 99% of your needs, please see the [documentation site](https://mutagen.io).

-For detailed information about Mutagen's configuration system, please see the [configuration documentation](doc/configuration.md).
+For information about Mutagen's configuration system, please see the [configuration documentation](doc/configuration.md).

-For detailed information about symlink support, please see the [symlink documentation](doc/symlinks.md).
+For information about symlink support, please see the [symlink documentation](doc/symlinks.md).

-For detailed information about ignoring files, please see the [ignore documentation](doc/ignores.md).
+For information about ignoring files, please see the [ignore documentation](doc/ignores.md).

-For detailed information about filesystem watching, please see the [watching documentation](doc/watching.md).
+For information about filesystem watching, please see the [watching documentation](doc/watching.md).

-For detailed information about Mutagen's usage of SSH, please see the [SSH documentation](doc/ssh.md).
+For information about Mutagen's usage of SSH, please see the [SSH documentation](doc/ssh.md).

 For platform-specific instructions and known issues, please see the